Always-convex harmonic shears: Introduction

 in the $\pi/2$ direction are always-convex.

 By applying the same arguments as in \cite{B} it was proved in \cite{FHM} that vertical shears of the functions

 where $\lambda\in\partial\D\setminus\{-1,1\}$ are always-convex as well.

-It should be noted that there exists a connection between the parameter $\theta$ and the function $\varphi$ in \eqref{eq-system0} in order to obtain always-convex harmonic shears of the function $\varphi$ in the $\theta$ direction: even though the shears of $\mathcal H$ in the $\pi/2$ direction are always-convex, the shears of $\mathcal H$ in the $0$ direction are not, as the following example shows.
+It should be noted that there exists a connection between the parameter $\theta$ and the function $\varphi$ in \eqref{eq-system0} in order to obtain always-convex harmonic shears of the function $\varphi$ in the $\theta$ direction: even though the shears of $\mathcal H$ in the $\pi/2$ direction are always-convex, the shears of $\mathcal H$ in the $0$ direction are not, as the following fundamental example shows.
+We refer the reader to \cite{4} for the details on the relevance on the function we now present.
+It is worth mentioning also the nice articles \cite{2} and \cite{3}, where the authors obtain different important consequences by using the strengthness of Theorem~\ref{thm-shear} (among other results from the literature combined in an appropriate way).